haoqichen20/phuego/docs/source/usage_cli.rst

 Batch job submission
 ~~~~~~~~~~~~~~~~~~~~

-Each phuEGO run works with one protein list and one damping factor.
+Each phuEGO run works with one protein list and one set of damping factors.
 If
 you have multiple protein lists (e.g., from a set of experiment), and/or
-would like to test multiple damping factors, you could use a .sh script
+would like to test multiple damping factors, you could submit a job batch.
-to call phuEGO multiple times, and submit jobs in batch manner.
 Below we
 provide a .sh script for a LSF cluster as an example.

 To do so, first create a test_datasets.txt file that store the path to